-Disability blogger Emma Muldoon, Simply Emma, is a Scheme customer and full-time powered wheelchair user.
-In this article, she gives her top tips for maintaining a powered wheelchair to keep it working at its best.
+Disability blogger Emma Muldoon is a Scheme customer and full-time powered wheelchair user.
+In this article, Emma shares her personal tips on how to care for her powered wheelchair and gets advice from a Motability Scheme dealer on how to keep a mobility aid in top working condition.

 Following a regular maintenance routine helps keep your powered wheelchair in good working order.
-Wheelchairs are very much like cars that need to be serviced to ensure they get us from A to B without any issues and to prevent breakdowns.
-Here are some easy ways to maintain your powered wheelchair.
+Wheelchairs are like cars and need to be serviced to make sure they get us from A to B without any issues and to prevent breakdowns.
+Here are some easy ways to look after your powered wheelchair.

 Charge the battery